Skip to content

 WASM (WebAssembly)

-This platform is used to compile WebAssembly programs (emcc toolchain is used internally).
-Before switching this platform, we need to enter the Emscripten toolchain environment to ensure that emcc and other compilers are available.
+This platform is used to compile WebAssembly programs (the emcc toolchain is used internally).
+Before switching to this platform, we need to enter the Emscripten toolchain environment to ensure that emcc and other compilers are available.

 sh